SCORESHEET FANTASY FOOTBALL: HOW A GAME IS PLAYED

 If your field goal kicker tries one field goal of 33 yards and makes it, and he is 2 for 2 on extra points, he has earned 1.5 points for you (3.00 for the made field goal; plus 2.00 points for the 2 extra points; minus 1.70 for the 30+ yard attempt; minus 0.90 for each extra point attempted).
 Another example: if a RB gains 80 yards on 20 carries with one touchdown, and gains 15 receiving yards on two catches, he has earned 5.15 points (5.6 points for the rushing yards; plus 1.75 points for a rushing TD; minus 3.0 points for 20 attempts at a cost of 0.15 points per attempt; plus 0.6 points for the receiving yards; plus 0.2 for the 2 receptions).
 For receptions, running backs get 0.10 for each catch, and all other offensive players get 0.20 for each catch.
 Similarly for defensive players, each tackle is worth 0.60 if made by a defensive lineman, and 0.44 if made by a linebacker or defensive back.
 Also, if a kick/punt is not attempted to be returned (e.g. a kick/punt goes out of bounds, out of the end zone, a touchback occurs, a fair catche is made, an onside kick that is not attempted to be advanced), a return attempt is not charged for that play.

 NOTE: Players can only be listed on your depth chart at the position in which we listed them on the Scoresheet player lists.
 Also, offensive players can not score defensive points, and defensive players can not score offensive points.
-For example, if Charles Woodson plays some snaps at WR in the NFL this year, any offensive points will NOT count for you - he only earns Scoresheet points in the defensive category.
+For example, if a player who is listed at defensive back on our player list plays some snaps at WR in the NFL this year, any offensive points will NOT count for you - he only earns Scoresheet points in the defensive category.
 Otherwise, it would be like you were playing an extra guy on offense!
 Further, individual players do not score points for what they do on kick return teams - it is the return team which earns the points.
-For example, Devin Hester only earns points for what he does on offense - he does not earn Scoresheet points for what he does on special teams (his NFL Kick Return Team receives those points).
+For example, Percy Harvin only earns points for what he does on offense - he does not earn Scoresheet points for what he does on special teams (his NFL Kick Return Team receives those points).

 In each week's Scoresheet Fantasy Football game, a team's final score is obtained from the total of its offense (QB, RB(s), WRs, TE(s), K, P and KRT); minus the total of its opponent's defense (2 DL, 2 LB and 2 DB).
 Scoresheet then adds 15 points to each team's total to avoid having negative scores.
 The team with the higher score wins!
 Once games are played, the results are final.